josereyes016/concentration/README.md

 Aeris Project Assignment
 You should have received the file “concentration.timeseries.nc” with this assignment.
-This file is a NetCDF file and will be the foundation of this assignment.
-If you did not receive it, please contact jlefebvre@aerisllc.com.
 The requirements for this assignment are as follows:
 1. Publicly hosted repository of your choice (GitHub, bitbucket, etc)
 2. The use of Spring Boot REST framework